-18. At the 51st GRSP meeting, Netherlands introduced a proposal to increase head restraint height.(GRSP-51-24) The expert from OICA stated that the discussion should focus first on the definition of the measurement method and then on the height thresholds.
-GRSP agreed to resume discussion at its December 2012 session on the basis of a possible proposal on draft UN GTR No. 7 phase 2 that may be submitted by the informal working group.
+- 19. At the 51st GRSP meeting, Netherlands introduced a proposal to increase head restraint height.(GRSP-51-24) The expert from OICA stated that the discussion should focus first on the definition of the measurement method and then on the height thresholds.
+GRSP agreed to resume discussion at its December 2012 session on the basis of a possible proposal on draft UN GTR No. 7 phase 2 that may be submitted by the informal working group. - 20.
+At the workshop held in the middle of March 2013 at BAST, effective head rest height measurement procedure was examined by using an actual vehicle.
+The workshop finding is reflected in the draft text in Annex 1.
+The workshop also concluded that the backset can be measured without HRMD. - 21.
+At the 53rd GRSP meeting, Netherlands proposed head restraint height requirements (GRSP-53-15) and GRSP will resume discussion at their December 2013 session on the working document by submitted by Netherlands, United Kingdom, North Ireland and Germany.